 So, children are not really linguistic geniuses.
 Rather, languages are shaped to be learned by children who are in some ways incredible learning machines, but with roughly the same limitations as adults.

 An excellent discussion of Deacon and Pinker can be found on John Hawks’ blog: http://www.johnhawks.net/weblog/topics/minds/deacon.html John mentions that Chomsky’s view of language requires no intermediate forms, which seems implausible yet “is supported by some prominent evolutionists, such as Stephen Jay Gould, who views it as likely that other brain functions requiring symbolic logic were the targets of selection, and that language later arose as an artifact of culture.”
 Maybe, but I would like to add that in my view, the “fully blown or nothing” view of language is politically motivated and not necessarily well founded by evolutionary biology.
 Why political?
 John explains: “[the possibility of intermediate languages] makes it possible that today’s people still vary in their biological capabilities with respect to language, and that selection may still be happening.”

 My interpretation of Deacon vs. Pinker leads me to support Deacon’s view over Pinkers in most respects, while John is more equivocal.
-This may be in part because I have had hours of conversation with Deacon about this, and I share his view (to the extent that one can do this at all) of the symbolic/semiotic side of the argument.
+This may be in part because I have had hours of conversation with Deacon about this, and I share his view of the symbolic/semiotic side of the argument.